Internal mini form

 - Prolonged feeding times

 Feeding difficulties may lead to less than ideal food intake causing a child to become malnourished.
 Failure to thrive, malnutrition, growth delay, and gastroenterological conditions can result.
 Feeding difficulties can lead to life threatening situations such as food aspiration and pneumonia.

-Since cerebral palsy involves motor function impairment, facial muscles are commonly affected in a condition known as oral motor dysfunction.
+Since Cerebral Palsy involves motor function impairment, facial muscles are commonly affected in a condition known as oral motor dysfunction.
 If a child is unable to properly control facial muscles, speech impairment, drooling, sucking, chewing and swallowing challenges can result.

 Nutritional Assessments and Meal Planning

-Those with cerebral palsy can greatly benefit from a feeding and nutrition assessment.
+Individuals that have Cerebral Palsy can greatly benefit from a feeding and nutrition assessment.
 The focus of the assessment is to prevent or treat in a manner that provides proper nourishment levels while improving the individual’s ability to consume and digest foods comfortably.